UbiquitousLearning/FedAdapter/README.md

 # Efficient Federated Learning for Modern NLP

-AdaFL is an adapter-based efficient FedNLP framework for accelerating *federated learning* (FL) in *natural language processing* (NLP).
+FedAdapter (old name: AdaFL) is an adapter-based efficient FedNLP framework for accelerating *federated learning* (FL) in *natural language processing* (NLP).

-AdaFL is built atop FedNLP beta (commit id: 27f3f97), the document file and instruction could be found in [README_FedNLP.md](./README_FedNLP.md)
+FedAdapter is built atop FedNLP beta (commit id: 27f3f97), the document file and instruction could be found in [README_FedNLP.md](./README_FedNLP.md)

 # Step-by-step installation
 After `git clone`-ing this repository, please run the following command to install our dependencies.